JamFox/quartz.jamfox.dev/content/Stutz - The Tools.md

 	- Diet
 	- Exercise
 	- Sleep
-- The second level is your relationship with other people (related to [[Why sex, food, and shelter aren't enough for Homo Sapiens]] and [[Outliers - extended families, better health outcomes]])
+- The second level is your relationship with other people ([[Outliers - extended families, better health outcomes]])
 	- Initiative is important
 	- Pull back into life using relationships
 	- Any interaction is positive